elf4j/elf4j/README.md

 ### For Logging Service Providers...

-As with the Java [Service Provider Framework](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html), the logging _service provider_ implementation should be concrete and complete, including both the _provider class_ for the `LoggerFactory` [SPI](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html) and the _service class_ for the `Logger` API.
-The implementation should be packaged with the proper _provider-configuration_ file in the resource directory `META-INF/services` as specified by `java.util.ServiceLoader`.
+As with the Java [Service Provider Framework](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html), the logging _service provider_ implementation should be concrete and complete - including both the _provider class_ for the `LoggerFactory` [SPI](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html) and the _service class_ for the `Logger` API - and packaged with the proper _provider-configuration_ file in the resource directory `META-INF/services` as specified by `java.util.ServiceLoader`.

 ## Available Logging Service Providers of the ELF4J SPI